 Operated by the Montreal Port Authority (MPA), the Port of Montreal is a major diversified transshipment centre that handles all types of goods – containerized and non-containerized cargo, liquid bulk and dry bulk.
 It is a leading container port served by the largest container shipping lines in the world.

-The Port of Montreal has its own railway network directly dockside.
+Based on preliminary data, the Port of Montreal handled 32 million tonnes of cargo and welcomed 91,000 passengers and crewmembers at its cruise terminal in 2015.
+It has its own rail network directly dockside.
 It is connected to the two national rail networks and a highway system.
-The port operates a passenger terminal that welcomes cruise passengers.
-All other terminals are run by private stevedoring firms.
-Port activity supports 16,000 jobs and generates $2.1 billion in economic benefits annually.
+Port activity supports 16,000 jobs and generates $2.1 billion in economic spin-offs annually.

 - 30 -

 Montreal Port Authority